Reviewed by Prof. Dr Fuat Yuksel.

-Knowledge of what is a seroma and how it looks like can help you in its identification so that you can get early treatment for it.
+Knowledge of what is a seroma and what it looks like can help you in its identification so that you can get early treatment for it.
 For that reason, it’s important that you keep an eye out for their signs.

 Simply, it is an accumulation of fluid in the area around where the surgery took place.
 Seromas are not harmful and, usually, they go away on their own.
 However, in some cases, they need to be treated in a clinical setting by a doctor.
 This is usually the case with large-sized seromas that are causing pain and discomfort to the patient.

 Seromas can develop soon after the surgery or after 1-2 weeks.
 If you notice that the size of your seroma is changing, you should get help as soon as possible.
 That’s because if you leave them untreated, they can cause more problems for you and permanently damage the results of the surgery.